-Present competitiveness in polo is compelling players to be on top in all aspects and saddles are an important accessory to take into consideration.
-Thus, when looking for excellence player’s first choice are Miguel Acuña saddles made in Argentina and sold worldwide.
+Present competitiveness in polo is compelling players to be on top in all aspects, and saddles are an important accessory to take into consideration.
+Thus, when looking for excellence, players’ first choice is Miguel Acuña saddles, made in Argentina and sold worldwide.

 In its first issue, Polo Lady contacted Gerardo García Hurtado, Sales Manager at Acuña, to discover the process that makes something out of a piece of leather for a horse.

 Tell us the story of Miguel Acuña’s factory.

 “The story of Miguel Acuña as a brand started about 50 years ago.
 In those times, Mr. Ramón Acuña began taking the first steps towards what is today a family tradition, making products for equestrian sports.
 He was of Paraguayan origin, the precursor of this trade and a recognized pioneer.
 Many who are working today in the same trade learned from him.

 “For the past twenty years, his son Miguel has been responsible for continuing this family tradition.
 He has expanded the business and adapted it to the needs required by the demanding market.
 The company is well known for making classic equipment for horse jumping, dressage, and polo.
 Throughout the years, production has geared towards the polo market and this sport has absorbed 90% of its production.